sooriyaarachchi/pybites.github.io-src/content/pyperclip.md

 In the above example we copied to the clipboard and then instantly pasted.
 In most situations you'll want to paste what the *user* has on their clipboard then manipulate that.

+## Another example

+The author of the tool (Al Sweigart) shows some more use cases in [chapter 6](https://automatetheboringstuff.com/chapter6/) of [Automate the Boring Stuff](http://pybit.es/automate_the_boring_stuff_review.html), for example how to add bullets to wiki markup:

+> The bulletPointAdder.py script will get the text from the clipboard, add a star and space to the beginning of each line, and then paste this new text to the clipboard.

+Of course the possibilities are endless.
+You could for example make a script that retrieves a link from the clipboard (I mean one you copied previously), retrieve the metadata for that link scraping it, and copying an enriched string (link + metadata) back to the clipboard.
+You could use this for example to (semi)auto-create posts to social media.
+You would use pyperclip for the get/put from/to clipboard.

 ## Conclusion